-Why United Reduced Its In-Flight Magazine by One Ounce
+Why United Reduced Its In-flight Magazine by One Ounce

 In 2018, United Airlines began printing its inflight magazine on lighter paper, cutting 1 ounce from each magazine to 6.85 ounces.
 At the time, United operated 744 mainline aircraft with an average seat capacity of ~210.
 This translates to a reduction of just ~13 pounds per flight—about the same weight as a scrawny Cavalier King Charles.
 Yet, United said this generated 170,000 gallons of fuel savings annually, translating to $290,000 in fuel costs.
-The lengths airlines go to reduce controllable expenses is truly mind-boggling.

 Enter: the electric airplane.

 The electric airplane promises to reduce fuel costs significantly (just how much is still up for debate) while simultaneously saving the planet (somewhat) from hazardous fuel waste.
-Yet, if Tesla is any indicator, the road from fossil-fuel to electric is not a smoothly paved one as battery, infrastructure, safety, and regulatory issues abound.
+Yet, if Tesla is any indicator, the road from fossil-fuel to electric is not a smoothly paved one; battery, infrastructure, safety, and regulatory issues abound.

 Why Are Electric Airplanes Taking Off Now?